Available public walking tour dates are listed below, and can also be found on our calendar of events.

 Princeton History Sunday Tour

-Enjoy a 2-mile, two-and-a-half hour walk around downtown Princeton and the University campus as you learn about historic sites in the area, including Bainbridge House, Nassau Hall, the University Chapel and Palmer Square.
-The early history of Princeton, the founding of the University and the American Revolution are just some of the stories from Princeton’s history that you will learn on your tour.
+Enjoy a 2-mile walk around downtown Princeton and the University campus as you learn about historic sites in the area, including Nassau Hall, University Chapel, and Palmer Square.
+In addition to the early history of the town, founding of the University and Revolutionary War, guides will share some of the lesser-known stories of Princeton’s diverse past.

 Click to buy tickets or view more dates.